tjhume/look-what-the-cat-brought-in/plugins/wpvivid-backuprestore/readme.txt

 == Cloud Storage Supported ==

-Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP and more are coming soon.
+Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP.
+The pro version also supports Wasabi, pCloud and more are coming soon.

 == Site Migration Process ==
 1. Install the WPvivid Backup plugin on both the destination site and the sending site.